MGM Cotai, "The Spectacle." Image courtesy Tim Digulla.

 In Tokyo, Shinjuku Station is the busiest transit hub in the world, with up to 3.6 million people a day traversing an underground city with over 40 gates.
 Around one million of them walk through the East-West passage, a 100-meter-long, 20-meter-wide claustrophobic tunnel with low ceilings and no windows.
 The East Japan Railroad Company tasked multimedia entertainment studio Moment Factory with transforming the passage into a site that travelers would look forward to rather than avoid.
 “It starts with a clear understanding of how people use the space,” explains the project’s creative director Amy Chartrand.
 That meant making decisions about a wide range of disparate factors, from the architecture of the space fore solution, brightness, frame rate, color and sound.
 “It’s really like a recipe,” says Chartrand.
 “If any of the factors we take into account fall below the potential of the technology, you might not see it, but you will feel it.”

-"Shinjuku Station" - Image courtesy Moment Factory.
+"Shinjuku Station."
+Image courtesy Moment Factory.

 With the advent of giant LED screens, the number of public venues with such installations has skyrocketed, finding a home in corporate headquarters, airports, train stations, and casinos.
 HoloWire® focuses on a few innovative projects and learns from their creators how they navigated the technical and artistic challenges of designing for large-screen installations.